gaurav794/CodeChef/README.md

 # CodeChef
-Here my solutions to the problems which I solved on CodeChef platform
+Here my solutions to the problems which I have solved on CodeChef platform